You want smart political talk without the meltdowns?

 You just can't.

-It's gotta come a point.
+It's got to come a point.

-We we don't want this to escalate to a world war where tens of millions of people die.
+We don't want this to escalate to a world war where tens of millions of people die.

 It could get out of control very easily.

-So you've got to be methodical and disciplined and forward looking.
+So you've got to be methodical and disciplined and forward-looking.

-Now, do I have any confidence that the Biden administration is methodical and disciplined and forward looking?
+Now, do I have any confidence that the Biden administration is methodical and disciplined and forward-looking?

 No.